 - Click here to sign up for ExpressVPN

-- Once you have your ExpressVPN account, turn on your FireStick and select the search option in the top-left corner of the home screen
+- Once you have your ExpressVPN account, turn on your FireStick and select the FIND option in the middle-bar

-- Lookup for ExpressVPN and click it in the search suggestions.
+- Look up ExpressVPN and click it in the search suggestions.
 Follow the on-screen instructions to install ExpressVPN

 - Open ExpressVPN and sign in with your account login details you created during the sign-up

 - Connect to a VPN server and start streaming

 Amazon FireStick has a RAM size – 1 GB on FireStick 2nd Gen and 1.5 GB on FireStick 4K.
 That is not quite a lot but enough for a streaming device.
 However, such small memory tends to get taken up rather too quickly.